CocoaPods/guides.cocoapods.org/README.md

 CocoaPods Guides Site
 ==========

-This is the repo for the new CocoaPods Guide site.
+This is the repo for the CocoaPods Guides site.

 ### I'd like to contribute